moia-oss/scynamo/docs/README.md

 ##### `contramap`/`map`/`imap`

-As an example you can modify the standard `String` encoder.decoder to *not* fail with empty strings:
+As an example you can modify the standard `String` encoder.decoder to replace an empty `String`:

 ```scala mdoc
 import scynamo._